-- A. when the tardy bell rings, be in your seat prepared to study - B. bring materials to study - C. remain in your assigned seat - D. no talking will be permitted at any time - E. no food, drinks, gum, candy, etc. - F. any behavior which disrupts the study hall will not be permitted - G. Only BYOT and school-owned devices are permitted
+- A. When the tardy bell rings, be in your seat prepared to study - B. Bring materials to study - C. Remain in your assigned seat - D. No talking will be permitted at any time - E. No food, drinks, gum, candy, etc. - F. Any behavior which disrupts the study hall will not be permitted